David Robertson (baseball): 2008–2011

 On June 28, 2008, the Yankees called Robertson up from Scranton/Wilkes-Barre.
 On August 28, the Yankees optioned him back to Scranton/Wilkes-Barre with a 6.31 ERA.
-He was recalled back to the MLB on September 13.
+He was recalled back to MLB on September 13.
 He appeared in 25 MLB games in 2008, going 4–0 with a save and a 5.34 ERA, and 51 strikeouts in 34 innings, averaging 13.1 strikeouts per nine innings.

-After starting the 2009 regular season in Triple-A, Robertson was recalled to the MLB on April 16, to replace Xavier Nady, who had been placed on the 15-day disabled list.
+After starting the 2009 regular season in Triple-A, Robertson was recalled to MLB on April 16, to replace Xavier Nady, who had been placed on the 15-day disabled list.
 The next day he was optioned back to Triple-A to open a roster spot for Juan Miranda.
-On May 25, he was again recalled to the MLB, to replace reliever Brian Bruney.
-Robertson finished the season 2–1 with a save and a 3.30 ERA and 63 strikeouts in 43 2/3 innings, averaging 13.0 strikeouts per nine innings (among pitchers with at least 40 innings pitched, the second-best ratio in the MLB behind Jonathan Broxton (13.50)).
+On May 25, he was again recalled to MLB, to replace reliever Brian Bruney.
+Robertson finished the season 2–1 with a save and a 3.30 ERA and 63 strikeouts in 43 2/3 innings, averaging 13.0 strikeouts per nine innings (among pitchers with at least 40 innings pitched, the second-best ratio in MLB behind Jonathan Broxton (13.50).

 In the 2009 playoffs, Robertson entered two games in high-pressure situations with multiple runners on base, once in the ALDS and once in the ALCS, and did not allow any runs to score.
 Robertson received the win in each of those games.
 The Yankees won the 2009 World Series over the Philadelphia Phillies.

 Robertson finished the 2010 season with a 4–5 record, one save, a 3.82 ERA, and 71 strikeouts in 61 1/3 innings, averaging 10.4 strikeouts per nine innings.